-Those hanging out in the bar room also have access to a special bar menu, with pork belly tacos and a striped-bass ceviche tostada, and everyone can enjoy happy hour specials on the food and drink from 5-7 PM, Monday through Saturday.
+Those hanging out in the bar room also have access to a special bar menu, with pork belly tacos and a striped-bass ceviche tostada, and everyone can enjoy happy hour specials on the food and drink from 5-7 PM, All week long.

 91 south 6th St.

 Press and media email: email@example.com